If you are nearing the end of your pregnancy, you are probably more than ready (not to mention excited) to meet your baby.

 There is no scientific evidence to support the claim that drinking cumin tea jump-starts labor.

-But that doesn’t mean it’s not worth trying, especially because cumin tea speeds up your metabolic rate, which in turn may help induce labor.
+But that doesn’t mean it’s not worth trying, especially because it can speed up your metabolic rate, which in turn may help induce labor.

 Does Cumin Tea Induce Labor?

-The theory behind using cumin tea to induce labor centers around cumin’s ability to stimulate contractions.
+The theory behind using cumin tea to induce labor centers around its ability to stimulate contractions.

 Proponents state that consuming cumin when pregnant, just like other spicy foods, can increase your metabolic rate, which in turn could lead to contractions if you’re in the latter stages of pregnancy.